 AM-6 Student Success: Balancing Content, Assessment & Cognitive Load

-Kristen Betts, Clinical Professor, Drexel University and Karen Goldschmidt, Associate Clinical Professor & Chair, Chair, RN to BSN Program, Drexel University and Beth Haas, Associate Law Professor, Drexel University
+Kristen Betts, Clinical Professor, Drexel University and Karen Goldschmidt, Associate Clinical Professor & Chair, Chair, RN to BSN Program, Drexel University and Dana Kemery, Associate Clinical Professor, Drexel University

 This session engages attendees in evidence-based practices related to course design/review, learning, Carnegie Unit, credit-hour policy, and the critical balance between course content, instruction, and assessment.
 Attendees will actively work with one of their current/future courses and syllabus on individual and group activities.